fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 Fill in the Test report XMLs with results.xml, as shown in the next screen.

-Chapter 7.
+Lab 7.
 Using pytest with Other Tools • 146

 That’s it!
 Now we can run tests through Jenkins.
 Here are the steps: